aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 and extract MUST/SHOULD ([RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119) normative language) as requirements.
 `duvet` will keep track of these requirements for us.
-It will help us account every requirement, and ask us to provide some evidence that implemented requirements are correct.
+It will help us account every requirement, and ask us to provide some evidence that our implementation of the requirements are correct.
-You will see how this work in more detail later.
+You will see how this works in more detail later.

-In VSCode open a terminal and
+In VS Code [open a terminal](https://code.visualstudio.com/docs/terminal/basics) and enter:

 ```bash
 cd exercises/start
 ````

+You can also right-click the `exercises/start` folder and click "Open in Integrated Terminal".

 Now let's extract the requirements and run a report.
 We have made nice `make` targets for you.